-Be loyal to your co-workers.
-Don’t pass along gossip.
+Actively listen to co-workers and be loyal to them.
+Don’t gossip.
 Be discreet and cautious about what you say.

 Sense of Ownership

-Every employee must have a sense of ownership in Pratt Regional Medical Center.
-We must accept and live by the mission of the organization.
-We must work together to create an environment in which all employees feel respected, appreciated, and valued.
-PRMC is a family of many unique individuals.
-Each provides a base support for the direction of the organization.
+Every employee must have a sense of ownership at PRMC.
+We must live by the mission of the organization and work together to create an environment in which all employees feel respected, appreciated and valued.
+PRMC is a family of many unique individuals supporting the work of the hospital.

-Safety is the responsibility of all PRMC employees to ensure an accident free environment.
+Safety is the responsibility of all PRMC employees.

 Do not block fire doors or exits.